J-1 Academic Training (AT)

 Are you applying for Pre-Completion AT?
 Skip Step #1--there is no Administrative Fee.

 You remain in J-1 status under Columbia’s sponsorship with an active SEVIS record during post-completion AT.
-Doctoral students will pay a second fee if granted the 18-month extension.
+Doctoral students, and Bachelors or Masters students in STEM programs, will pay a second fee if eligible to apply for more than 18 months.

 Gather your documents

-Log in to Compass with your UNI and password to submit your application
+Log in to Compass to submit your application

 Please click the appropriate link below: